anfedorov/coalesce-22-advanced-testing-workshop/README.md

 <details>
   <summary> Live participants </summary>

-1. Navigate to the `Coalesce 2022 Workshop - Refactoring dbt Cloud` account.
+1. Navigate to the `Coalesce 2022 Workshop - Advanced testing` account.
 2. Configure your development credentials:
    1. Click on your user profile in the top left-hand corner and click `Profile Settings`
    2. Scroll to the "Credentials" section.